Skip to content

 Photo: Akira Takiguchi / Wikimedia Commons, CC BY 2.0

-This guide breaks the trip down into the parts that actually move your budget — accommodation, food, transport and ferries, and tickets for the big sights — with euro figures to plan around.
+Four things really move the total: accommodation, food, transport and ferries, and tickets for the big sights.
 Croatia uses the euro (€) and has been in the Schengen Area since 1 January 2023, so for most visitors there are no border or currency hurdles.

 A note on the numbers.
-Prices below are realistic 2026 ballpark ranges gathered from official tourist-board, ferry and national-park sources to help you budget — not live quotes.
-Accommodation and ferry fares in particular move with season and demand.
-Always confirm the current figure on the official source before you book.
-Last checked: 22 June 2026.
+Prices below are realistic 2026 ballpark ranges from official tourist-board, ferry and national-park sources - not live quotes.
+Accommodation and ferry fares move hardest with season and demand, so confirm the current figure at the source before you book.
+Last checked: 1 August 2026.

 A Croatian 2-euro coin held up against the Croatian and EU flags

-Croatia switched to the euro on 1 January 2023, so there is no separate currency to change — your euros work the moment you land.
+Croatia switched to the euro on 1 January 2023, so there's no separate currency to change - your euros work the moment you land.
 Photo: European Commission / Wikimedia Commons, CC BY 4.0

 Daily budget: backpacker, mid-range and comfort

 The honest answer to “how much per day?” depends on your travel style far more than on Croatia itself.
-Here are three realistic profiles for one person in shoulder season (June or September), excluding international flights.
-Couples save on rooms (split one double) but spend more on food and activities.
+Three realistic profiles for one person in shoulder season (June or September), flights excluded; couples save on the room and spend more on everything else.

 Per person / dayBackpackerMid-rangeComfort